oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/pca/README.md

 This FPGA reference design demonstrates the Principal Component Analysis (PCA) of real matrices, a common linear algebra operation used to analyze large datasets in machine learning applications.

-Real-world datasets typically consist of multiple features describing a large number of samples.
+Real-world datasets typically consist of multiple features $Nf$ describing a large number of samples $Ns$.
 However, not all features contain significant information, and some may be nearly identical across the dataset.
 In order to facilitate analysis, visualization, and storage of the data, reducing the number of features while maintaining the majority of the information is crucial.
 The PCA approach identifies such principal features, in descending order based on their contribution to the information within the samples.